toconnect888/Python-App-Automated-Property-Data-Analysis/README.md

 # python scraping data - Altus Real Estate Listings Scraper
-This Python application automates the login process to Altus Data Studio, allows you to specify search criteria, and generates an Excel report of real estate listings.
-Features include:
+This Python application automates the login process to Altus Data Studio, allows you to specify search criteria, and generates an xlxs or csv file for data processing :

 ## For Users (Using the Executable)
 ### Requirements